R3V1Z3/entwine/README.md

 # Entwine
 Entwine lets you play through interactive stories told via Markdown documents.
-It's little more than a viewer for Markdown documents, but one that lets you browse them in style, specifically designed to aid in progression through interactive stories.
+It's little more than a viewer for Markdown documents, but one that lets you browse them in style, in an animated way designed for interactive storytelling.

 - [What's this Markdown stuff?](#what-is-markdown)
 - [More about Entwine](#how-entwine-works)